saehan-choi/convolution_neural_network/README.md

 ![image](https://user-images.githubusercontent.com/70372577/148492501-20e67020-c6d7-4123-90d9-79c2a8a7fa3f.png)

-but if you want to use sweep in wandb, you have to do modularization about learning rate, opimizier, trainning code you can learn W&B in website by doing tutorial
+but if you want to use 'sweep' in wandb, you have to do modularization about learning rate, opimizier, trainning code you can learn W&B in website by doing tutorial